Should Uber regulate itself? Let’s ask the drivers

 • Hans Berends

-Hans Berends is Professor of Innovation and Organization at the KIN Center for Digital Innovation (Vrije Universiteit Amsterdam) and Vice Dean of Research at the School of Business and Economics.
-His current research focuses on the organizing of digital innovation.
-Many of his studies take process research perspectives, explaining the emergence and development of innovation over time.
+Hans Berends is Professor of Innovation and Organization at the KIN | Center for Digital Innovation, School of Business and Economics, Vrije Universiteit Amsterdam.
+His current research focuses on organizing for digital innovation, examining platforms, ecosystems, and other emerging forms of collaboration.
+Much of his research uses a process research approach, explaining the emergence and development of innovation over time.
+He teaches innovation management at bachelor, master, and executive levels and process research methods for doctoral students.

 • Yuval Engel